Streetwise (1984 film)

 Streetwise is a 1984 documentary film by director Martin Bell chronicling the lives of homeless youth on the streets of Seattle.
-It followed in the wake of a July 1983 Life magazine article, "Streets of the Lost", by writer Cheryl McCall and photographer Mary Ellen Mark(Bell's wife).
+It followed in the wake of a July 1983 Life magazine article "Streets of the Lost" by writer Cheryl McCall and photographer Mary Ellen Mark (Bell's wife).

 Synopsis

-Streetwise portrays the lives of nine desperate teenagers.
-Thrown too young into a seedy, grown-up world, these runaways and castaways survive, but just barely.
-Rat, the dumpster diver; Tiny, the teenage prostitute; Shellie, the baby-faced one; and DeWayne, the hustler, are all old beyond their years.
-All are underage survivors fighting for life and love on the streets of downtown Seattle, Washington.
+Streetwise portrays the lives of nine teenagers living on the streets of Seattle, Washington.
+Rat, the dumpster diver; Tiny, the teenage prostitute; Shellie, the baby-faced one; and DeWayne, the hustler, with a considerable portion of the film focusing on 14-year-old Erin Blackwell, a young prostitute who goes by the name of Tiny.
+Much of the time, Tiny stays at the home of her alcoholic mother, Pat, who seems unfazed by her daughter's prostitution, calling it a "phase".

 Production

-According to Mark's accompanying 1985 book, also titled Streetwise, McCall and Mark traveled to Seattle, Washington specifically to reveal that even in a town that billed itself as America's most livable city, there still existed rampant homelessness and desperation.
-After making connections with several homeless youth during the writing of the article, Mark convinced Bell that the youth were worthy of his making a documentary based on their lives.
-McCall and Mark were also instrumental in making the film, which was funded by singer Willie Nelson.
-Streetwise follows the lives of several homeless teenagers, although it focuses most on 14-year-old Erin Blackwell, a young prostitute who goes by the name of Tiny.
-Much of the time, Tiny stays at the home of her alcoholic mother, Pat, who seems unfazed by her daughter's prostitution, calling it a "phase".
+According to Mark's accompanying 1985 book, also titled Streetwise, McCall and Mark traveled to Seattle, Washington specifically to reveal homelessness in a city that billed itself as "America's most liveable city."
+After making connections with several homeless youth during the writing of the article, Mark convinced Bell that the youth were worthy of a documentary based on their lives.
+The film was funded by singer Willie Nelson.

-Bell's follow-up documentary, named Streetwise: Tiny Revisited, was released in 2016.
+Principal photography took place from Labor Day to Halloween, 1983, with a final day on August 24, 1984.